-In a world that is changing fast, we can easily find that our assumptions no longer hold true.
+In a fast-changing world our old assumptions may no longer hold true.

-There are eight common ways in which we can do this and the second of them is called ‘shoulds’.
-This occurs when we expect that something should be a particular way or should happen in a particular way.
+There are eight common ways this can happen.
+The second is called ‘shoulds’.
+These happen when we expect that something should be a particular way or should be done a particular way.

 ‘Should’ is a powerful word.
-It is a word that strongly urges us to do things but never quite explains why.
-If you want to avoid its hidden influence in your life it is worth spending time to become aware of its power.
+It strongly urges us to do something but never quite explains why.
+If you want to avoid its hidden influence in your life, it is worth spending time to become aware of its power.

-To make our own best decision we need to understand whether the recommended action will lead to an outcome we want.
-We need to ask: “Why? … Why should I do that?
+To make our best decision we need to understand whether the recommended action will lead to the outcome we want.
+We need to ask, Why?: Why should I do that?
 Why should it be that way?
-Why should we?”
+Why should we think that way?

-Sometimes we will get back an ‘output’ answer: “Because then the outcome is likely to be XYZ,” or “Because this project will create the mix of risk and reward that we are looking for.”
-Then we can keep asking “Why?” until we have created an unbroken link of understanding between the action we plan to take and the outcome we want to create.
+Sometimes we will get back an ‘output’ answer: “Because then the outcome is likely to be X,” or “Because this project will bring the mix of risk and reward we are looking for.”
+Then we can keep asking “Why do you think that?” until we have created an unbroken link of understanding between the action we intend to take and the outcome we want to create.

 But if we get back an ‘input’ answer — “Because the policy is…,” “Because the rules say…,” or “Because that’s what we always do…” — then this is just another set of ‘shoulds’.
-Policies, rules, and habits are just a shortcut: a rule of thumb that used to work in the past but might not reflect the way the world works now.
+Policies, rules, and habits are just a shortcut: rules of thumb that used to work in the past but might not reflect the way the world works today.

-Letting go of our expectations about the way the world ‘should’ be is what enables us to find innovative solutions such as Uber, Airbnb, and Spotify.
+Letting go of our expectations of how the world should be is what enables us to find innovative solutions like Uber, Airbnb, and Spotify.